Cost of an alternator replacement

 - This pulley rotates the alternator’s rotor shaft and a surrounding set of magnets that pass around a coil, generating a current.

 - This alternating current (AC) is channeled into the rectifier, which converts it to the direct current (DC) needed to run your vehicle’s electrical systems and recharge your car battery.

-Your car battery stores the excess electricity created and saves it for when you need power while your engine isn’t running, like at start-up.
-Alternators are a pretty standard piece of equipment in most vehicles, although some hybrid models won’t have one.
+Your car battery stores the excess electricity created and saves it for when you need power while your engine isn’t running, like at startup.

 Here are a few common symptoms of a bad alternator:

 - Battery light on dash: If your dashboard is showing the word “CHARGE” or a battery symbol after the battery is turned on, that means there’s a problem with your charging system, not necessarily your actual battery.